-$$y{it} = \gamma_i + \mu_t + \beta L{it} + X{it} \alpha_X + e{it} \tag{1}$$ varying, unobserved factors, such as collective efficacy, are not accounted for in the model that influences crimes and loans simultaneously.
-Other models are needed to overcome the concern of endogeneity.
-An instrumental variable approach is a prime candidate to eliminate the endogeneity bias by only using the variability in mortgages that is uncorrelated with the omitted variable bias (Angrist and Krueger, 2001).
+Other models are needed to overcome the concern of endogeneity.6 An instrumental variable approach is a prime candidate to eliminate the bias by only using the variability in mortgages that is uncorrelated with the omitted variable (Angrist and Krueger, 2001).
 A Bartik or shift-share instrument is appropriate given the institutional context.
-This method leverages the presence of multiple banks in a census tract and the banks' idiosyncratic lending patterns following corporate decision-makers and national trends likely uncorrelated in time and place with local crime changes.
+This method leverages the presence of multiple banks in a census tract and the banks' lending patterns outside the city of study, which are likely uncorrelated in time and place with local crime changes once accounting for fixed effects and observed controls.